-To really put the “theater” in your home theater, there’s nothing quite like a projector capable of beaming a big, bright movie or sporting event image on your wall or accompanying screen, effectively turning your living room or backyard into your own private AMC.
+To really put the “theater” in your home theater, there’s nothing quite like a projector capable of beaming a big, bright movie or big sporting event on your wall, effectively turning your living room or backyard into your own private AMC.
 A projector can offer an excellent cinematic experience … if you pick the right one.
 But when you consider all the tech and terms involved in modern projectors — from short-throw projectors to lasers to DLP to LcOS — choosing the right one can be tricky.
-It’s also important to choose a projector that’s going to be at home in your theater space and not too painful to install and adjust.
+It’s also important to choose a projector that’s going to feel at home in your theater space and not too painful to install and adjust.

 If you’re making the leap from a TV to a projector for the first time, some projector specs and requirements may feel overwhelming.
 Our guide will help you focus on what matters — like choosing what popcorn to buy for your movie night.
 Let’s jump in!